petabi/sniffles/README.md

 Credits:
 --------

-    This application has been brought to you by Petabi, Inc where we make Reliable, Realistic, and Real-fast security solutions.
+This application has been brought to you by Petabi, Inc. where we make Reliable, Realistic, and Real-fast security solutions.

 Authors:

 - Victor C. Valgenti
 - Min Sik Kim

 New Features:
 -------------